 With more than 200 assets and 1,000 energy accounts, the City of El Paso is one of the largest consumers of energy (electricity and natural gas) in the Region.
 Acknowledging this, the City included the development of an Urban Energy Plan as one of its 25 by 25 Strategic Projects.
-To develop it, the City has convened an internal Cross Functional Team, based on the RREAC’s pillars, produce and implement the plan.
+To develop it, the City has convened an internal Cross-Functional Team, based on the RREAC’s pillars, to produce and implement the plan.

 Municipal Energy Update Presentation

 The City of El Paso was part of the Rockefeller Foundation’s 100 Resilient Cities initiative.
-In December of 2014, El Paso joined leading cities around the world in hiring its first Chief Resilience Officer (CRO).
-The CRO is an innovative position in city government that reports directly to the city’s chief executive and acts as the city’s point person for resilience building, coordinating across all of the city’s resilience efforts.
+In December 2014, El Paso joined leading cities around the world in hiring its first Chief Resilience Officer (CRO).
+The CRO is an innovative position in city government that reports directly to the city’s chief executive and acts as the city’s point person for resilience building, coordinating all of the city’s resilience efforts.

-Beginning with the approval of the strategy in February 2018, the Chief Resilience Officer is charged with stewardship of resilience practice as part of El Paso’s future strategic planning as well as in regular municipal operations
+Beginning with the approval of the strategy in February 2018, the Chief Resilience Officer is charged with stewardship of resilience practice as part of El Paso’s future strategic planning as well as in regular municipal operations.

-The introduction of resilience thinking in the context of city strategic planning allowed an opportunity for integration across multiple areas of concern such as economic development, city planning, community development and municipal operations just to name a few.
+The introduction of resilience thinking in the context of city strategic planning allowed an opportunity for integration across multiple areas of concern such as economic development, city planning, community development, and municipal operations just to name a few.

 As part of the El Paso Resilience Strategy, four goals key to moving forward were set:

-Urban Heat Mapping and Heat Perceptions Study: This two-year study (2020-2021) was supported by NOAA’s National Integrated Health Information System (NIHHIS) program, the North American Development Bank (NADB) and EPA’s 2020 US-Mexico Border Program.
+Urban Heat Mapping and Heat Perceptions Study: This two-year study (2020-2021) was supported by NOAA’s National Integrated Health Information System (NIHHIS) program, the North American Development Bank (NADB), and EPA’s 2020 US-Mexico Border Program.

-In 2020, the Heat Watch Campaign was conducted with help from UTEP, community-based organizations and the regional National Weather Service office.
+In 2020, the Heat Watch Campaign was conducted with help from UTEP, community-based organizations, and the regional National Weather Service office.
 41 volunteers collected more than 66,000 temperature and humidity measurements that were used to develop El Paso’s urban heat map.
 The area covered was 105 sq. miles within city limits.

 In 2021, the second phase of the project focused on communicating the results and collecting feedback from the community.
 Two workshops took place with stakeholders and the community.
 UTEP’s Center for Inter-American and Border Studies (CIBS) developed a heat perception survey that was distributed to the community via digital platforms.
-The answers collected allowed to better understand how the community perceives heat and its inherent risks associated to it.
+The answers collected allowed to better understand how the community perceives heat and its inherent risks associated with it.